 - 1. Adults who Smoke: Idaho Public Health Districts work to reduce the burden of tobacco-related morbidity and mortality through prevention and cessation efforts.
 They work to achieve the Centers for Disease Control and Prevention (CDC) goals to: prevent initiation of tobacco use by youth; promote tobacco use cessation among users; eliminate exposure to secondhand smoke; and identify and eliminate tobacco-related disparities.
 Idaho Public Health Districts are achieving these goals, reflected by the decrease in number of adult smokers.
 Currently, Idaho is below the national average on the percentage of adults that smoke.
 Through a targeted, multi-faceted approach, Idaho Public Health Districts facilitate tobacco use cessation programs, provide advocacy for policy development, and provide education and awareness for youth and adults and work to make Idaho a smoke-free environment. - 2.
 Diabetes: Diabetes is a serious chronic disease which often increases a person's risk for other serious health problems such as heart disease and stroke.
-One out of every three people with diabetes is unaware they have this chronic disease.
-Idaho Public Health Districts work closely with community partners to provide community health education; professional education for medical providers; and policy development designed to facilitate prevention, early diagnosis, and comprehensive treatment.
-Education efforts focus on eye care, foot exams, blood pressure control, blood glucose control, and reducing cholesterol.
-More Idahoans are being diagnosed with diabetes.
-This is due, in part, to more proactive and earlier testing of individuals by healthcare providers.
-The earlier an individual is diagnosed, the sooner he or she can take efforts to help reduce complications from the disease. - 3.
-Overweight/Obesity: According to the Idaho Behavioral Risk Factor Surveillance System (BRFSS), 62.5 percent of Idahoans are overweight, which is defined as having a body mass index (BMI) ≥ 25.
+One out of every three people with diabetes is unaware they have this chronic disease, but the earlier an individual is diagnosed, the sooner he or she can take efforts to help reduce complications from the disease.
+Idaho Public Health Districts work closely with community partners to provide community health education; professional education for medical providers; and policy development designed to facilitate prevention, early diagnosis, and comprehensive treatment. - 3.
+Overweight/Obesity: According to the Idaho Behavioral Risk Factor Surveillance System (BRFSS), 64.9 percent of Idahoans are overweight, which is defined as having a body mass index (BMI) ≥ 25.
 Furthermore, trend data shows that more than one in four adults in Idaho have been classified as obese (BMI ≥ 30) since 2007.
 Idaho's Public Health Districts continue to address this epidemic by bringing key community partners together in an effort to address the broad scope of issues that are contributing to this trend.
 Schools, healthcare providers, insurers, community leaders, public health workers, and parents are just some of the people working to curb the epidemic.
 The Public Health Districts are facilitating the use of policy as well as systems and environmental changes to both assist people in making healthier choices and create an environment where Idahoans can live healthier lives. - 4.
 Adult Suicide: Suicide is a major public health issue that affects tens of thousands of Americans every year.
 Idaho is consistently listed in the top 12 states in the country for a high suicide rate.
 Our greatest protection against suicide is a caring community; which is a cornerstone of the Idaho Public Health care system.
 Even though Idaho Public Health Districts are not funded nor do they have the infrastructure to provide mental health and suicide prevention services, we strive to provide a healthy and caring community environment that addresses public health issues.
-With suicide being an increasing public health concern, Idaho public health districts work to provide mental health and
+With suicide being an increasing public health concern, Idaho public health districts work to provide mental health and suicide prevention referrals to the Idaho Department of Health and Welfare, and the Idaho Suicide Prevention hotline to assist with meeting the needs of our community members.